scholtzm/vapor-winston-logger/README.md

 Date format for timestamps.
 Default value: `YYYY-MM-DD HH:mm:ss`

+Timestamps are internally implemented with [momentjs](http://momentjs.com/).
+Check out their docs for possible formatting options.

 #### `prefix` (optional)

 If enabled, all log messages are prefixed with bot's username.
 Default value: `false`